I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetdeviceobject.md

 ## -remarks
 <b>FltGetDeviceObject</b> returns a pointer to the Filter Manager's volume device object (VDO) for the given volume.

-For more information about volume device objects, see <a href="ifsk.file_system_stacks">File System Stacks</a>.
+For more information about volume device objects, see <a href="https://msdn.microsoft.com/67839ffb-fe38-42c2-8f33-89d01d796d8a">File System Stacks</a>.

 The Filter Manager's VDO is not the same as the underlying storage driver's disk device object or the base file system's VDO.
-To get a pointer to the disk device object, call <a href="ifsk.fltgetdiskdeviceobject">FltGetDiskDeviceObject</a> on the volume specified in the <i>Volume</i> parameter.
-To get a pointer to the base file system's VDO, call <a href="ifsk.iogetdeviceattachmentbaseref">IoGetDeviceAttachmentBaseRef</a> on the <i>RetDeviceObject</i> returned by <b>FltGetDeviceObject</b>.
+To get a pointer to the disk device object, call <a href="..\fltkernel\nf-fltkernel-fltgetdiskdeviceobject.md">FltGetDiskDeviceObject</a> on the volume specified in the <i>Volume</i> parameter.
+To get a pointer to the base file system's VDO, call <a href="..\ntifs\nf-ntifs-iogetdeviceattachmentbaseref.md">IoGetDeviceAttachmentBaseRef</a> on the <i>RetDeviceObject</i> returned by <b>FltGetDeviceObject</b>.

-To get an opaque pointer for the corresponding volume for a given device object, call <a href="ifsk.fltgetvolumefromdeviceobject">FltGetVolumeFromDeviceObject</a>.
+To get an opaque pointer for the corresponding volume for a given device object, call <a href="..\fltkernel\nf-fltkernel-fltgetvolumefromdeviceobject.md">FltGetVolumeFromDeviceObject</a>.

 <b>FltGetDeviceObject</b> increments the reference count on the returned device object pointer.
-When this pointer is no longer needed, the caller must decrement this reference count by calling <a href="kernel.obdereferenceobject">ObDereferenceObject</a>.
+When this pointer is no longer needed, the caller must decrement this reference count by calling <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a>.
 Thus every successful call to <b>FltGetDeviceObject</b> must be matched by a subsequent call to <b>ObDereferenceObject</b>.

 ## -requirements